 Up against Rushie

-1996 - We won 2-0 at Leeds United thanks to goals from Neil Ruddock and Steve McManaman.
+1996 - We won 2-0 at Leeds United thanks to goals from Neil Ruddock nabbing his twelfth and last reds goal and Steve McManaman also on target.
 We kept our first clean sheet in two months, while Ian Rush suffered his fourteenth game in a Leeds shirt without finding the net and was booked to boot.